SonelSA/rtl8723bu_realtek/README.md

 ## This driver.

 This driver is based on the latest available [Realtek driver][lm811].

 The compilation patches for newer kernels are stolen from [lwfinger][lwfinger].

+Later an attempt was done to update to version from here [thisiswangle][thisiswangle], but it currently does not yet compile.

 ### Tests